awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.DBAccounts.md

 CREATE USER jane_doe IDENTIFIED WITH AWSAuthenticationPlugin AS 'RDS';
 ```

 The `IDENTIFIED WITH` clause allows MySQL to use the `AWSAuthenticationPlugin` to authenticate the database account \(`jane_doe`\)\.
-The `AS 'RDS'` clause refers to the authentication method, and the specified database account must have the same name as the IAM user or role\.
-In this example, both the database account and the IAM user or role must be named `jane_doe`\.
+The `AS 'RDS'` clause refers to the authentication method, and the specified database account should have the same name as the IAM user or role\.
+In this example, both the database account and the IAM user or role are named `jane_doe`\.

 **Note**
 If you see the following message, it means that the AWS\-provided plugin is not available for the current DB instance\.